KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 + Sending required messages to control motors
 + Implementing a dead man's switch

 All this is just for going driving the :MOVE Motor forwards and backwards.
 Now its time to see how we can steer our buggy with only two wheels.

 ## Adding steering

 ### Steering the buggy @unplugged
 Well done on the code so far.
 Steering on the :MOVE Motor requires the motors to be driven at different speeds.
-To allow smooth steering the left right inputs will need to be combined with the forward and reverse inputs.
+To allow smooth steering the left / right input will need to be combined with the forward / reverse input.
 This is known as blending.
 Done correctly blending will give a full range of steering and direction driving for the :MOVE Motor.

 Next section will add another sensor input to control the steering of the :MOVE Motor.